rainlanguage/arb-bot/README.md

 Other optional arguments are:
 - `-l` or `--lps`, List of liquidity providers (dex) to use by the router as one quoted string seperated by a comma for each, example: 'SushiSwapV2,UniswapV3', Will override the 'LIQUIDITY_PROVIDERS' in env variables, if unset will use all available liquidty providers
-- `-a` or `--api-key`, 0x API key, can be set in env variables, Will override the 'API_KEY' env variable
 - `-g` or `--gas-coverage`, The percentage of gas to cover to be considered profitable for the transaction to be submitted, an integer greater than equal 0, default is 100 meaning full coverage, Will override the 'GAS_COVER' in env variables
 - `--repetitions`, Option to run `number` of times, if unset will run for infinte number of times
 - `--order-hash`, Option to filter the subgraph query results with a specific order hash, Will override the 'ORDER_HASH' in env variables
 - `--order-owner`, Option to filter the subgraph query results with a specific order owner address, Will override the 'ORDER_OWNER' in env variables
 - `--order-interpreter`, Option to filter the subgraph query results with a specific order's interpreter address, Will override the 'ORDER_INTERPRETER' in env variables
-- `--monthly-ratelimit`, 0x monthly rate limit, if not specified will not respect any 0x monthly ratelimit, Will override the 'MONTHLY_RATELIMIT' in env variables
 - `--sleep`, Seconds to wait between each arb round, default is 10, Will override the 'SLEPP' in env variables
 - `--max-profit`, Option to maximize profit for 'srouter' mode, comes at the cost of more RPC calls, Will override the 'MAX_PROFIT' in env variables
 - `--max-ratio`, Option to maximize maxIORatio for 'srouter' mode, Will override the 'MAX_RATIO' in env variables